moonglum/dotfiles/README.md

 # dotfiles

 These are my dotfiles.
 Maybe they will inspire you, maybe they won't.
-They contain my configurations of Vim, tmux and ZSH (and also: ack, ruby gems and rvm).
+They contain my configurations of Vim, tmux, ZSH and more.
 On my Mac, there are no developer tools installed except Vagrant, Ansible, iTerm and Xcode.
 My dotfiles contain a Vagrantfile and Ansible scripts to provision the Vagrant box.
 So when I want to start developing on my machine, I do a `vagrant --provision up` and then a `vagrant ssh`.
 And then I work inside the Vagrant box.

 ## ZSH

-My ZSH setup is quite minimal, nothing crazy going on here.
+My ZSH setup is quite minimal, nothing special going on here.
 Just standard stuff like activating auto complete, syntax highlighting, adjusting the PATH and lots of aliases and tiny functions.
 This is the prompt I created and use:

 ![Image of the prompt](http://images.moonglum.net/zsh-version-2.png)